 - A. International students who have never attended college in the United States must present a score of 500 or above on the paper-based or 173 on the computer-based TOEFL (Test of English as a Foreign Language) taken within the last two years.
 In lieu of the TOEFL, an international student may present a composite score of 19 on the ACT or a combined verbal and math score of 900 on the SAT.
 These test scores should be sent to JSU directly from the testing agency.
-In addition to the test score requirement, an international student must present an official transcript or document proving graduation from secondary school. - B. International students who have attended a regionally accredited institution in the United States must present official transcripts from each institution attended.
+In addition to the test score requirement, an international student must present an official transcript or document proving graduation from secondary school.
+These documents must be mailed to JSU directly from the secondary school or placed in a sealed envelope from the school. - B. International students who have attended a regionally accredited institution in the United States must present official transcripts from each institution attended.
 Test score requirements may be waived if the student has at least 24 acceptable semester hours, including 6 semester hours of Freshman English Composition.
 Students who do not meet the 24 hour requirement must meet the requirements listed above in (A). - C. International students are required to complete a form titled "International Student Financial Statement."
-This form is required to provide documentary evidence showing adequate financial resources are available to attend the university - D. International students interested in a one to two year cultural exchange program should refer to page 48 for information on the International House Program.
+This form is required to provide documentary evidence showing adequate financial resources are available to attend the university. - D. International students interested in a one to two year cultural exchange program should refer to page 52 for information on the International House Program.

 The application for admission will not be accepted without the documents listed above and the \$20 (U.S.) application fee.
-Application materials must be received thirty days prior to the start of the semester for which the student is applying.
+Application materials must be received sixty days prior to the start of the semester for which the student is applying.
 Students must also provide documentation of health insurance prior to registration for classes.